lukeschroder/Capstone_2/README.md

 | 5            | Join Aggregate 860 and 861 Datasets                 |

 ### Feature and data standardization:
 The bulk of data cleansing took the form of standardizing the data across all years of survey results.
-A few examples of inconsistancies in the data are as follows:
+A few examples of inconsistencies in the data are as follows:

 - **Column names:** abbreviations/acronym changes
 - **File types:** storage of the data in different file formats